L-Applin/rhtm/README.md

 #1) General ideas

-## 1.Interaction between music, level design and player actions:
+## 1. Interaction between music, level design and player actions:
 ### A. Player actions will influence the music of the game.
 ### B. These changes in music will be reflected in the level itself.
 Ex. :
 * Door opens, spike removed, platform appears, etc;